anshumandwivediusa/spring/03. spring_boot_architecture/README.md

 - **@RequestBody**
   `@RequestBody` binds the **HTTP request body** (JSON, XML, or plain text) to a Java object, using Spring’s **HttpMessageConverters** (e.g., Jackson for JSON).
 It is commonly used in **POST, PUT, or PATCH** requests where clients send structured payloads.
 It supports complex POJOs, lists, and arrays, and can be combined with `@Valid` for automatic validation of incoming data.

-Exactly right — your description of **@RequestBody** captures its purpose well.
-Let’s expand with examples to illustrate each point:

-   - 1. Binds HTTP request body
+   - Binds HTTP request body
      ```java
      @PostMapping("/users")
      public ResponseEntity<User> createUser(@RequestBody UserDTO userDto) {